hueblerw/CavemanWorld/README.md

 LEFT-SHIFT, LEFT-CTRL are zoom-in and zoom-out respectively.
 * Opens by loading a pre-created 50 x 50 world that contains some variety of lands and habitats.
 * Randomly generates worlds of any customizable size.
 However, reasonable time margins (i.e. less than a minute of generation time) only exist for worlds smaller than 150 x 150.
 (Note:  The worlds can have lopsided dimensions, i.e. 40 x 70)
-* Time to generate a new year presently is about a sec for 50 x 50 worlds, but seems to be growing at O[n^2] presently.
-(Ideally eventually this process can run in the background during the present year experienced so it will be a non-factor.
+* Time to generate a new year presently is about a sec for 50 x 50 worlds, but seems to be growing at O[n] presently.
+(Ideally, eventually this process can run in the background during the present year experienced so it will be a non-factor.
 However, this is the main limiting factor in world generation since all new worlds are run for 20 years prior to being displayed to generate starting habitats.)
 * Presently, the world has been simulated for 20 years prior to when it first appears upon the screen.
 The percentages of the habitats given correspond to the percentages of time the square fell into the appropriate habitat groupings.
-* Allows the advancement of time Day-by-Day, and Year-By-Year.
+* Allows the advancement of time Day-by-Day, 15 days at a time, and Year-By-Year.
+* The clock button advances time one day per second for demonstration purposes.
 * Mousing over a particular tile provides a display of that tile's properties on the current day of that year.
 This information includes:
   * Habitat Percentages
   * Elevation, Temperature, & Rainfall
   * Surface-Water (i.e. River or lake water level)
   * River flow input direction, River flow output direction
-  * Hill Percentage (a measure of roughly how hilly the terrain is).
+  * Hill Percentage (a measure of roughly how hilly the terrain is)
-  * Snow fall and amount of Snow Cover on the ground.
+  * Snow fall and amount of Snow Cover on the ground
+  * Available Grazing, Seeds, and Foilage for animals to consume
+  * Human gatherable crops that successfully grow on this tile this year
+  * Whether you can gather the crops that particular day
+  * Game animals, or animals that live on a single tile and do not migrate
 * Rivers flow downhill and water contained in them drains away in soil and evaporates according to scientific principles.
 * A crude visualization of the elevation and habitat maps has been created including a button allowing for a toggle between the visualization modes.